 Marshall (Adam McNab, The Summoner, Viking Siege) is shooting his latest no-budget epic Dawn of the Deadly when he gets a chance to shoot in an abandoned office building slated for demolition the next day.

-So he’s pulling an all nighter along with Harper (Doug Allen, Once Upon a Time in London), an action hero on the down side of his career and a small crew that includes stuntman Donnie (Jean-Paul Ly, 400 Bullets, The Prey), soundman Oddbod (Nicky Evans, Emmerdale Farm, Attack of the Adult Babies) and effects expert Ellie (Rosanna Hoult, Kill Your Friends, The Lobster).
+So he’s pulling an all-nighter along with Harper (Doug Allen, Once Upon a Time in London), an action hero on the downside of his career and a small crew that includes stuntman Donnie (Jean-Paul Ly, 400 Bullets, The Prey), soundman Oddbod (Nicky Evans, Wolf Manor, Attack of the Adult Babies) and effects expert Ellie (Rosanna Hoult, Kill Your Friends, The Lobster).

 Nightshooters is the story of two disparate groups having the worst day of their respective careers.
 A low budget film crew struggling to work in hellish conditions and an otherwise professional criminal gang out of their depth dealing with civilians.Marc Price

 Nightshooters is an incredible showcase for Jean-Paul Ly both in front of the camera and behind it as the film’s fight coordinator.
 He carries the bulk of those fights himself versus Tarker’s small army of goons as well as Chilemba (Karanja Yorke, The Expendables 3, Gangs of London) and his assistants, expert killers called in by Tarker to do what his men can’t seem to get done.